 You can submit a request to view, edit or delete any personal data that we hold.

-You may do so by submitting a request in writing or by email.
+You may do so by submitting a request in writing or by using our Contact form.
 We will respond to requests to access or delete your personal data within 30 days.
+Please clearly write the following in the message box: 'Access to my personal data' followed by any other relevant information.

 Cookies are small packets of information stored by a web browser on your computer.